meilisearch/documentation/learn/advanced/filtering_and_faceted_search.md

 Filters use [document fields](/learn/core_concepts/documents.md#fields) to establish filtering criteria.

 To use a document field as a filter, you must first add its attribute to [`filterableAttributes`](/reference/api/settings.md#filterable-attributes).
-Suppose you have a collection of movies containing the following fields:
+Suppose you have a collection of movies called `movies_rating` containing the following fields:

 ```json
 [